-Many think of the Hawaiian Islands as a series of lush tropical paradises, but the island of Kaho’olawe is mostly dry and barren, and for almost 50 years was a target for Navy munitions.
-However today volunteers are helping to restore the island by cleaning up unexploded ordnance and replanting vegetation.
+Many think of the Hawaiian Islands as a series of lush tropical paradises, but the island of Kaho’olawe is mostly dry and barren.
+For almost 50 years the small volcanic island was used was a target for Navy munitions.
+Today, the land is protected, and volunteers are helping to restore the island by cleaning up unexploded ordnance and replanting vegetation.

 The Kaho‘olawe Island Reserve Commission now directs the removal of unexploded ordnance and restoration efforts on the island.
 The island and two miles of ocean from the shore are off limits to the public, but Native Hawaiians can fish in these waters and perform religious ceremonies on land.
-Volunteers can sign up on the KIRC’s web site, however there is a two-year waiting list as of 2013.
+Volunteers can sign up on the KIRC website, however there is a long waiting list.
 Volunteers stay on the island for four days performing a variety of tasks to help restore the island to its pristine past.